First published Jul 9, 2019. Refreshed Oct 13, 2021.

 True retention requires everything we’ve already mentioned, and it benefits from best practices like these:

-- Continuously evolve and improve your ecommerce functionality (we do this constantly with Corevist Commerce).
+- Continuously evolve and improve your ecommerce functionality (we do this constantly with the Corevist Platform).

 - Continuously refresh your ecommerce content, including educational material, so customers get new value every time they visit the web store.